bebiksior/react-material-ui-caido-starterkit/README.md

 ## Note

 I modified the starerkit to include React & MUI v6.
-I also included [CaidoMUITheme](https://github.com/bebiksior/CaidoMUITheme) to provide a consistent theme across your plugin and Caido app.
+I also included [caido-material-ui](https://github.com/bebiksior/caido-materialui) to provide a consistent theme across your plugin and Caido.

 I recommend using [allotment](https://github.com/johnwalley/allotment) for splitting your UI into multiple panels.